erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

-An in-place sorting algorithm that uses a binary heap data structure to sort elements.
-Solves the problem of sorting without requiring additional memory space.
+An in-place sorting algorithm that uses a binary heap content structure to sort elements.
+Addresses sorting without requiring additional memory space.
 Example: Sorting employee IDs [1005, 1001, 1008, 1002] → [1001, 1002, 1005, 1008].
-Works by building a max-heap, then repeatedly extracting the maximum element and placing it at the end of the array.
+Operates by building a max-heap, then repeatedly extracting the maximum element and placing it at the end of the array.

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) because building the heap takes O(n) and each of the n extract-max operations takes O(log n).